RobisonTorres/Library_Manager/README.md

 # Library Manager

 ## Overview
-Library Manager is a web-based application built with **Java 17**, **Spring Boot**, **Thymeleaf**, and an in-memory **H2 Database**.
+Library Manager is a web-based application built with **Java**, **Spring Boot**, **Thymeleaf**, and an in-memory **H2 Database** for tests.
 It enables library administrators to efficiently manage a collection of books with support for uploading cover images, searching, editing, and deleting entries.

 ## Features
 - 📖 List all books in the system.